geophysics-ubonn/complex_valued_probabilistic_inversion/README.md

 8. Run the inversion by calling ```Complex_Inversion_Manager.inversion()```
 9. Get some ice cream and enjoy the result of your hard work ;)

+### Examplex
+One of the supplied examples demonstrates the application to complex resistivity imaging.
+We use pyGIMLi for the complex forward calculation, creating the sensitivities and setting up the regularization operator.
+You can download pyGIMLi at: https://pygimli.org

 ### Further information:

 Check out the complete paper: